Flame Trees

 "Flame Trees" is a song by Australian pub rock band Cold Chisel from their 1984 album Twentieth Century.
 One of their best known songs, it was written by drummer Steve Prestwich and keyboardist Don Walker.
 On its release it reached No. 26 on the Kent Music Report Singles Chart.
 It resurfaced in August 2011 due to download sales, peaking at No. 54 on the ARIA chart.

 In January 2018, as part of Triple M's "Ozzest 100" of the 'most Australian' songs of all time, "Flame Trees" was ranked number 12.
+In 2025 the song was voted 7th in the Triple J Hottest 100 of Australian Songs.

 Background

 According to the band's official website, Walker's inspiration for the lyrics was a combination of his memories of Grafton where he had lived as a youth, and of his romantic dreams.
 The music had already been written, on a bass, by Prestwich.
-Walker liked the music so much he requested to write some lyrics for the piece, to which Prestwich reluctantly agreed.
-Walker noted, "When I received it with no words, I could tell it had an emotional profile – it gathers up the threads; there's a big key change if you can fire a cannon ball through the park on the key change you have a winner."
+The song was then played to Walker, "in assorted back rooms" with Prestwich asking, "Got any words for this?"
+Walker noted, "When I received it with no words, I could tell it had an emotional profile – it gathers up the threads; there's a big key change, [and] if you can fire a cannon ball through the park on the key change you have a winner."
 Ian Moss said, "The next day, after having like an hour's sleep, Don came in with this fantastic story.
 Don's one of those uni student dudes who's like, 'This project's got to be in, so I'll get it done by hook or by crook.'"
 Prestwich said, "When I heard Don's lyrics, I told him, 'Mate, I don't know if they're right for the music.'
 I've grown used to them now."
 Walker later said, "I don't think it was the story he was expecting.
 He wasn't overjoyed when he heard the lyrics."
+A review in RAM said an early version of the song had, "an appalling C&W monologue midway through."

 Walker later said, "In my mind, it’s a northern New South Wales song.
 But there’s a lot of people who love that song and in their minds, it’s set in their home towns.
 A lot of people finish up away from where they come from."
-Elsewhere, Walker noted that the song was, "not fiction", and about, "returning home after some success in the big city".
+Elsewhere, Walker noted that the song was "not fiction", and about, "returning home after some success in the big city".